GuMarYae/Seir-penguin-project-1/readme.md

 ## Introduction

-This project is created to ask two players a series of qiestions about things specifically dealing with movies; This is a teivia quiz aboout movies.
-The goal is to get 10 points before the other player in ordeer to win.
-I cose the points of 10 because there a seeries of 20 questions total.
+This project is created to ask two players a series of questions about things specifically dealing with movies; This is a trivia quiz about movies.
+The goal is to get 10 points before the other player in order to win.
+I chose the points of 10 because there's a series of 20 questions total.

 ## Technologies Used